When Access Disappears

 I sat on the edge of the tub.
 The cut was clean, but deep—like everything else I hadn’t been able to stop.
 She cleaned it gently, small circles over torn skin.
 I didn’t flinch.

 The physical pain was the only kind that made sense.
-The rest of it: Kerry’s body giving out, the patient who looked like her slipping away, that photo falling splitting us down the middle—had cracked something open I couldn’t name.
+The rest of it—Kerry’s body giving out, the patient who looked like her slipping away, that photo falling, splitting us down the middle—had cracked something open I couldn’t name.

 “Tell me what happened yesterday,” Kerry said.

-She collapsed,” I said.
+“She collapsed,” I said.
 “Her name was Leah.”
 I watched her wrap the bandage with practiced care, each movement precise.
 “She reminded me of you.
 The way she stood.
 The way her fingers curled without meaning to.”
-I hesitated, then added, “She died and she knew it was coming.
+I hesitated, then added, “She died, and she knew it was coming.
 That’s what undid me.”

 The room felt heavier.
-“I came home.”
 I watched Kerry register that I was no longer talking about the present.
-“I came home and you weren’t there.”
+“I came home… I came home and you weren’t here.”
 I looked at her.
 “You left our bed.
 You left me.”

 “I did,” she said, the words barely audible.
-“I had to see if I could fall apart without you.”

 I nodded, the response rising before I could stop it.